microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenges/Challenge0/readme.md

 4. In the Cloudshell, run this command to create a SQL Server instance and restore the databases.
 This will create an Azure Container Instance and restore the WideWorldImporters and WideWorldImoprtersDW databases.
 These two databases are your LOB databases for this hack.

 ```
-az container create -g {Resource Group Name} --name mdwhackdb --image alexk002/sqlserver2019_demo:1  --cpu 2 --memory 7
---ports 1433 --ip-address Public
+az container create -g {Resource Group Name} --name mdwhackdb --image alexk002/sqlserver2019_demo:1  --cpu 2 --memory 7 --ports 1433 --ip-address Public
 ```

-5. At the start of Challenge 1, reach out to your coach and they will share hostname, username and password for your team.
+5. At the start of Challenge 1, reach out to your coach and they will share username and password for the LOB databases for this hack.

 6. [Upload](https://docs.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage#upload-files) your ARM templates into Azure CloudShell.